Setting Emotional Boundaries in Relationships

 Setting good personal boundaries is critical to creating healthy relationships, increasing self- esteem and reducing stress, anxiety and depression.
 Boundaries protect your personal self by setting a clear line between what is me and what is not me.
 A lack of boundaries opens the door for others to determine your thoughts, feelings, and needs.
 Defining boundaries is a process of determining what behavior you will accept from others and what you will not.
 Boundaries include physical boundaries, as well as, emotional boundaries.
 Physical boundaries include your body, personal space, and privacy.
 Violations include standing too close, inappropriate touching, even looking through your personal files or your phone.
 Emotional boundaries involve separating your feelings from another’s feelings.
 Violations include, taking responsibility for another’s feelings, letting another’s feelings dictate your own, sacrificing your own needs to please another, blaming others for your problems, and accepting responsibility for theirs.
 Strong boundaries protect your self- esteem and your identity as an individual with the right to make your own choices.

 Boundaries are your own invisible force field and you are in charge of protecting it.
 As important as this may sound, most of us have a difficult time setting healthy boundaries consistently.
 At times it is difficult to identify when our boundaries are being crossed.
 We may even fear the consequences to our relationships if we set them.
 To identify when your boundaries are being crossed, stay tuned into your feelings.
 Red flags include, discomfort, resentment, stress, anxiety, guilt and fear.
 These feelings stem from feeling taken advantage of or not feeling appreciated.
 Think about the people who you feel this way around.
 Do the following statements ring true: I can’t make my own decisions, I can’t ask for what I need, I can’t say no, I feel criticized, I feel responsible for their feelings, I seem to take on their moods, and I am often nervous, anxious or resentful around them.
 Unhealthy boundaries are often characterized by a weak sense of your own identity and your own feelings of disempowerment in decision making in your own life.
 This leads you down the road to relying on your partner for happiness and decision making responsibilities thereby losing important parts of your own identity.
 An inability to set boundaries also stems from fear; fear of abandonment or losing the relationship, fear of being judged or fear of hurting others feelings.
+I have found The Verbally Abusive Relationship by Dr. Patricia Evans helpful in identifying broken boundaries.

 Our lessons about boundaries begin early in our lives, first in our families and then in our peer groups.
 These early boundaries are internalized as our way of asserting our own needs and wants, as well as, in taking responsibility for others needs and wants.
 How comfortable we are standing up for ourselves, verbalizing our feelings and expressing our needs starts very early in our development.
 Steps to build better boundaries begin with knowing and understanding what your own limits are.
 Who I am, what I am responsible for and what I am not responsible for.
 I am responsible for my happiness, my behavior, my choices, my feelings.
 I am not responsible for others happiness, other’s behaviors, other’s choices, and other’s feelings.